MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

+  Instead of this deprecated policy, we recommend using [EdgeEntraCopilotPageContext](#edgeentracopilotpagecontext).

 This policy controls access to page contents for Copilot with Commercial Data Protection in the Edge sidebar.
 This policy applies only to Microsoft Entra ID profiles.
 To summarize pages and interact with text selections, it needs to be able to access the page contents.
 This policy does not apply to MSA profiles.
 This policy doesn't control access for Copilot without Commercial Data Protection.
 Access for Copilot without Commercial Data Protection is controlled by the policy CopilotPageContext.

 If you enable this policy, Copilot with Commercial Data Protection will have access to page context.